Disney Channel airs episode 16 of MMC. The musical group

 1928:

-Mickey & Minnie Mouse, premieres as a sneak preview at a theatre on Sunset
+Mickey & Minnie Mouse, premieres as a sneak preview at a theater on Sunset

 Boulevard in Los Angeles, California.
 The film, a parody of the Charles